ysmood/umi/readme.md

 The `set` is a little slower.
 It's because `umi`'s data struct contains extra info such as TTL and byte size.
 This trade-off for more functionalities is acceptable.

+`umi`'s faster performance is because it uses two read-write locks for the internal `map` and `linked-list`, and doesn't promote on each `get` operation, it promotes by chance.

 ```
 BenchmarkSet-8              	 2000000	       900 ns/op	     160 B/op	       4 allocs/op
 BenchmarkGet-8              	50000000	        33.5 ns/op	       0 B/op	       0 allocs/op